 Inuit names are fortunately being revived after almost becoming lost and replaced by alternate naming conventions.
-Enjoy 387 Inuit names and meanings below ordered by name A to Z. While paging through, click names to see their meanings and assocations.
-Don't forget to tell your friends about us.
-And, thanks for your feedback and help broadening the best baby names and meanings site on the planet.
+Enjoy 387 Inuit names and meanings below ordered by name A to Z. While paging through, select names to see their meanings and assocations.
+Remember, add us to your favorites.
+And, thanks for your votes and assistance broadening the best baby names and meanings site on the web.

 Baby Shower Games.

-Make an Eskimo Names word search puzzle from these search results!
+Make an Inuit Names word search puzzle from these search results!

 Prenatal Nutrition.
 See foods high in